 CATM and the Oceans

 Marine CATM refers to all activities that intend to manipulate the marine environment, for the purposes of combatting the effects of climate change.
-The most common discussed method is ocean fertilization, the practice of introducing considerable quantities of iron compounds into the ocean to trigger algal bloom across large areas.
+One of the most common discussed method is ocean fertilization, the practice of introducing considerable quantities of iron compounds into the ocean to trigger algal bloom across large areas.
 Debates remain about the potential of such methods to effectively store CO2 and the associated risks.

 Since 1999, contracting Parties to the London Convention and London Protocol have taken steps to address ocean fertilization.
 In April 2013, a proposal to amend the London Protocol to regulate the placement of matter for ocean fertilization and other marine geoengineering activities was accepted.
 This section offers resources on the various governance mechanisms and discussions around marine climate engineering.